Afakari/Uni_DatabaseAssignment/Container/README.md

-ontainer Setup
+Container Setup

-This directory contains all the resources needed to set up and manage the database environment using Docker.
+This directory contains a guide for managing the database environment using Docker.

----

 ## Contents
 - **backups/**: Includes database backup files.